The Six Sheltie Colors

 The Sheltie Color Genes

-According to The Colors of the Sheltie: The New DNA Findings, there are at least 11 Sheltie color genes.
-The main ones control the base coat color, dilution, and pattern.
-There are also minor genes which control ticking, spotting, and progressive graying.
+According to The Colors of the Sheltie: The New DNA Findings, there are at least 11 Sheltie color genes, affecting everything from base color, to patterns, to progressive graying.
+Here's a quick breakdown of the key genetic terms:

-Genes Units of DNA that control physical traits.
-Ex: Hair Color.
+Genes Units of DNA that control traits (eg, Merle gene).

-If both Mom and Dad carry both the M and m alleles, each puppy has a 75% chance of being Merle.
-(We'll look at the implications of Double Merle in a moment).
-The M allele is dominant, meaning it reduces or eliminates the effect of the recessive m allele when paired together.
+Here's a scenario where each offspring has a 75% chance of being Merle.
+We'll see what the phenotypes look like in a moment.
+For now, note that the M allele is dominant, meaning it reduces or altogether eliminates the effect of the recessive m allele.

 M = Merle m = No Merle